loculus-project/loculus/backend/README.md

 ### Start from docker-compose

+Make sure you have configured access to the private container registry (see above).

 We have a [docker-compose config](./docker-compose.yml) to start the backend.
 For flexibility the docker image name is read from the environment.
 To use the `:latest` image along with an instance of the PostgreSQL database, you can just run:

 ```bash
 DOCKER_IMAGE_NAME=ghcr.io/pathoplexus/backend:latest docker compose up
 ```

+You can then access the backend at <http://127.0.0.1:8079/swagger-ui/index.html> :tada:

 To pull the latest version of the image, run: